Bhavana9051/Weather-Prediction-website/README.md

 # Weather Prediction Website
-Application prompts users to enter the City and Shows the Weather condition in real-time
+Application prompts users to enter the City and Shows the Weather condition in real-time.

+JS is used for both weather prediction code and based on weather the web page change in background Setting is adapted.

 # Tech Stack:
 1. Javascript